DeKu7098/Spotify-Clone/README.md

   - Use the API path `featured-playlists`
 - Fetch and display *Browse* genres
   - Use the API path `categories`
+- Add React Router and implement router for Sidenav
+  - Proper components required only for Discover
+  - For All other Sidenav elements just show the Sidenac element name in the corresponding component.
 - Loading state/UI *(optional, current UX is already clean)*

 &nbsp;